 29 November 2010: Professor Stephen Weatherill (Somerville College, University of Oxford), The EU's Porous Trade Law

 In 2008 the Institute launched a conference series on The Future of European Law and Policy with an open call for papers.
-The three conferences held so far were:
+The four conferences held so far were:

 Each of these conferences attracted 60-90 participants from approximately 15 countries, with up to 60 papers delivered each year.